Archaeology 1B: Archaeology in the Modern World ARCH1002

 - Available to Visiting Students: Yes

 How does archaeology affect society?
 Why is archaeology important in the modern world?
-This course introduces the theory, practice and responsibilities of archaeology.
+This course introduces the theory and practice of archaeology and the responsibilities of the archaeologist.
 In exploring these themes, we consider the role of governments, the general public, the popular media, museums, the antiquities trade, and archaeologists.
-We will also explore how archaeology is practiced and presented to the public, and the implications this has for the ways in which archaeology has been used as a tool for creating communities, identities and legitimacy.
+We will also explore how archaeology is practised and presented to the public, and the implications this has for the ways in which archaeology has been used as a tool for creating communities, identities and legitimacy.

 Main Assessment In: April/May